 Bob Bowlsby, one of the most respected athletic administrators in the nation, was named the fourth full-time Commissioner of the Big 12 Conference on May 4, 2012.
 The hire was praised throughout college athletics circles as yet another step in the continuing strength and stability of the Big 12.

-Bowlsby has been at the forefront of change in collegiate athletics and was appointed to the NCAA Division I Council, the new Division I governance body that will revise and establish new governance rules that will oversee and guide all of college sports.
-He is also the chair of the newly-established Football Oversight Committee which will oversee all aspects of collegiate football and report directly to the NCAA Division I Council.
+Bowlsby has been at the forefront of change in collegiate athletics and was appointed to the inaugural NCAA Division I Council in 2015.
+The Division I governance body revises and establishes new governance rules that will oversee and guide all of college sports.
+He is also the chair of the Football Oversight Committee which oversees all aspects of collegiate football and reports directly to the NCAA Division I Council.

-In his short time with the Conference, Bowlsby secured one of the most lucrative television deals in college athletics and played a key role in the formation of the College Football Playoff that began in 2014-15, the first postseason playoff in the history of the sport.
-He also finalized a partnership with the Southeastern Conference in which both leagues’ champions will meet each year in the Allstate Sugar Bowl in addition to confirming the league’s other bowl partnerships, giving the Big 12 some of the premiere postseason destinations in college football.
+In his short tenure with the Conference, Bowlsby finalized one of the most lucrative television deals in college athletics and played a key role in the formation of the College Football Playoff that began in 2014-15, the first postseason playoff in the history of the sport.
+He also negotiated a partnership with the Southeastern Conference in which both leagues' champions will meet each year in the Allstate Sugar Bowl in addition to confirming the league's other bowl partnerships, giving the Big 12 some of the premier postseason destinations in college football.
 Additionally, under his leadership, the Big 12 Football Championship Game was reinstated beginning with the 2017 season.

-Improved scheduling has been another priority under Bowlsby which resulted in a men’s basketball Big 12/SEC Challenge that was staged for the first time in 2013-14.
-Women’s basketball has also created a Big 12/SEC Challenge that will expand to full conference participation in 2016-17.
+Improved scheduling has been another priority under Bowlsby which resulted in a men's basketball Big 12/SEC Challenge that was staged for the first time in 2013-14.
+Women's basketball also created a Big 12/SEC Challenge that will expand to full conference participation in 2016-17.
 A non-conference scheduling requirement was added in football in which every team must annually play at least one non-conference game against an autonomy conference institution (ACC, Big Ten, Pac-12 and SEC) or Notre Dame.

 Bowlsby has led the Big 12 Conference to record revenue amounts with an all-time high of $30.4 million per school in 2015-16, an increase of 20 percent over the previous year.

 Bowlsby arrived at Stanford after a 15-year stint as the Director of Athletics for the University of Iowa.
 In his final four years, he guided and supervised the merger of the Hawkeye men's and women's athletic departments that included 24 varsity sports.